jfrog/project-examples/msbuild-example/README.md

 Up until now, we saw how we can configure our project to resolve and deploy generic files from and to Artifactory and also generate build-info accordingly.
 Let's see how we can do the same when our project consumes nuget packages as dependencies and/or produces nuget packages.
 The build-info we'll generate will include all of the project's nuget dependencies, including transitive dependencies, as well as the generated artifacts.
 Follow these steps to achieve this.

 ### Create NuGet Repositories in Artifactory
-From the Artifactory UI, create the following repositories:
+From the Artifactory UI, create the following repositories.
+You can read more about Nuget repositories in the [Nuget Repositories User Guide](https://www.jfrog.com/confluence/display/RTF/NuGet+Repositories)<br>
 * Local NuGet repository named *nuget-local*.
 * Remote NuGet repository named *nuget-remote*.
 * Virtual NuGet repository named *nuget-virtual*.